 A ranked table of 20+ subreddits with post frequency caps, link rules, and mention requirements.
 Plus a 4-bucket categorization and a decision tree by product type.
+For the biggest one on this list, see our r/SideProject marketing playbook.

 Six subreddits explicitly allow self-promotion: r/SideProject, r/indiehackers, r/EntrepreneurRideAlong, r/GrowthHacking, r/AlphaandBetaUsers, and r/IMadeThis.
 All require founder disclosure, but accept direct links and product-forward posts.
 They are your first targets.